Exclusively Cats Veterinary Hospital - Waterford MI

 What aftercare will my cat need?

 The vast majority of cats require no specific aftercare.
-Your veterinarian should perform a complete blood analysis no earlier than 2 weeks post-discharge, and then monitor the thyroid function 2-3 months after, and then on a six month basis as a part of their on-going health care plan for your cat.
+Your veterinarian should perform a complete blood analysis no earlier than 1 month post-discharge, and then monitor the thyroid function at 3 and 6 months after, and then on a six month basis as a part of their on-going health care plan for your cat.

 Does the radioiodine treatment always work to cure the hyperthyroidism?